discordjs/guide/guide/creating-your-bot/command-handling.md

 If you need to access your client instance from inside a command file, you can access it via `interaction.client`.
 If you need to access external files, packages, etc., you should `require()` them at the top of the file.
 :::

-Now that each command is in its own file, we can implement the command handler for our deployment script.
-(Notice that we got rid of the `SlashCommandBuilder` import here, because we don't need it in the deployment script anymore)
+Now that each command is in its own file, you can implement the command handler for your deployment script.
+(Notice that we got rid of the `SlashCommandBuilder` import here, because it's no longer needed in the deployment script anymore)

 :::: code-group
 ::: code-group-item deploy-commands.js